chocolatey-community/chocolatey-packages/automatic/selenium.powershell/README.md

 # Selenium PowerShell Module

 The Selenium PowerShell module allows you to automate browser interaction using the [Selenium API](https://selenium.dev/).
 You can navigate to pages, find elements, click buttons, enter text and even take screenshots.

+## Features

 - Wraps the C# WebDriver for Selenium
 - Easily execute web-based tests